All Episodes

 Let's talk about a veteran who is talking against this war.

-John Merth is a congressman.
+John Murtha is a congressman.

-He's saying, uh, you know, he's uh veteran of Vietnam, and he's saying I wouldn't sign up today.
+He's saying, you know, he's a veteran of Vietnam.

 Have you guys heard him?

-I would not serve with you today, sir, and I am ashamed that you even can claim the title of Marine with me.
+And I am ashamed that you even can claim the title of Marine with me.

-I am ashamed of that.
+I am ashamed of that because you have betrayed us.

 You're holding the proverbial gun to our head and pulling the trigger.

-We are your brothers in arms, and you are betraying us with this ridiculous, outdated and completely liberalistic view when you have no idea the true goal of why we're over there.
+We are your brothers in arms, and you are betraying us with this ridiculous, outdated, and completely liberalistic view when you have no idea the true goal of why we're over there.

 We're not trying to westernize Iraq.